-The Internet was buzzing yesterday after actress and singer Selena Gomez announced she’d undergone a kidney transplant earlier this summer.
-The procedure was prompted by the celebrity’s battle with lupus, an autoimmune disease.
-The picture of Selena and her donor and best friend, Francia Raisa, had people asking a lot of questions about the condition.
-We asked Fahd Saeed, MD, PPG – Rheumatology, to help us get a better understanding of how lupus affects the body, including symptoms and treatment.
+The Internet was buzzing last year after actress and singer Selena Gomez announced she’d undergone a kidney transplant prompted by a battle with lupus, an autoimmune disease.
+Since May is Lupus Awareness month, we asked Fahd Saeed, MD, PPG – Rheumatology, to help us get a better understanding of how the disease affects the body, including symptoms and treatment.

 In the simplest terms, lupus is your own body attacking your own body.
 For instance, if you were to receive an organ transplant, your body would recognize that organ is not your own and try to reject it.
 But with lupus, your body is rejecting its own organs.
 It’s trying to “get rid” of the organ.